kmather73/CanadianTech/README.md

 Happy job hunting fellow canadians

 ## Know of some Canadian jobs with a easy application process thats not on the list?
 Why not make a pull request so others can benefit.
+Just remember to run the ```makeReadme.py``` to rebuild the readme.

 ## Inspiration
 Inspiration for this came from seeing j-delaney [easy-application](https://github.com/j-delaney/easy-application) repo which is mainly targeted at people in the USA.